The best time to go to Mackinac Island is hotly debated. The island may be surrounded by sea-blue waters and endless ocean-like waves.

 The island’s state highway, M-185, is an 8-mile loop along the shoreline, and without cars, it’s a cyclist’s dream all the way around.

-Hiring one of these horse-drawn carriages is a great way to get an overall view of Mackinac Island and your driver will provide you with a detailed tour filled with facts and suggestions of how to spend your time.
+Hiring one of these horse-drawn carriages is a great way to get an overall view of Mackinac Island and your driver will provide you with a detailed tour filled with facts and suggestions on how to spend your time.
+Pack some lightweight travel clothing as it can get hot during the summer months.

 The fort is also an active archaeological site.
 A team of researchers continues to sift for artifacts for further study into how the fort worked as protection and home for the thousands that lived and worked there throughout the 1800s.